ChandraPrakash604/taskcat-example/README.md

 Note:
 ----
 There are a few things to note in this CloudFormation template.
 The default value for the GitHubToken parameter is configured and maintained in pipeline-taskcat.yml as shown below.
 This assumes that you created the secrets in AWS Secrets Manager and used the name github/personal-access-token.
-If you have not, you will need to make changes for the CloudFormation template to work.Also change github user name <GitHubUser> in pipeline-taskcat.yml to your account.
+If you have not, you will need to make changes for the CloudFormation template to work.Also change github user name in pipeline-taskcat.yml to your account.

 Default: '{{resolve:secretsmanager:github/personal-access-token:SecretString}}'